 The Mistake: Wasting a precious line at the bottom of your resume.

-The Reality: This is a relic from the 1990s.
-Recruiters know they can ask for references; stating the obvious makes you seem outdated.
+The Reality: This is outdated.
+Recruiters know they can ask for references; stating the obvious makes you seem behind the times.

 The Fix: